MorrissyLab/mosaicMPI/README.md

 cnmfsns create-sns -o output_directory
 ```

-## Metadata

 ## TOML configuration file

 Parameters for SNS integration are specified in the TOML configuration file.
 If none are chosen, default values for each parameter will be used.

-## Overview of each cnmfsns command

-### 1.`cnmfsns model_odg`

-- Preempt errors by doing QC on the input data matrices
-- (?)
-Check sample names matching to metadata key columns
-- Check missing data
-- create odgenes plots to guide threshold selection, but do not select genes yet
--
-### 2. `cnmfsns prepare`

-- Select marker genes
-- wrap `cnmf prepare` step which creates directory for cnmf outputs
-- prepare data for factorization

-### 3A. `cnmfsns factorize`

-- Use `cnmf`'s methods for parallelization, which is adaptable for any cluster configuration, it defaults to single CPU run so a small test dataset will have very simple commands.

-### 3B. `cnmfsns factorize --config morrissylab`

-- an optimized one-step script for use by our lab on ARC
-- Will automatically submit jobs to scheduler

-### 4A. `cnmfsns postprocess`

-- will check to ensure all factorizations completed successfully
-- upon completion, `cnmf combine` and `cnmf consensus` steps to get consensus GEPs and usages
-- call marker genes
-- default local_density_threshold = 2.0
-- create output plots from cnmf, including k selection plot
-- compress cnmf output into h5ad file for exporting to python or R environments
-- optionally deletes cnmf working directory

 ### 4B. `cnmfsns create-h5mu`
 > Note: Use of this is for backwards compatibility with cNMF runs that were started outside of the cnmfsns framework, and thus, cNMF results are not guaranteed to be complete, or the parameters correct.